Generalized Lagrange Coded Computing: A Flexible Computation-Communication Tradeoff for Resilient, Secure, and Private Computation: Generalized Lagrange Coded Computing Codes

-\begin{Remark} In a more practical case, the workers may contribute different number of sub-responses duo to heterogeneity of their computing resource.
-Our GLCC codes can exploit partial computation results at straggler workers to further accelerate the computation.
-More specifically, in our GLCC codes, the $L$ sub-responses $\widetilde{Y}_{n,1},\widetilde{Y}_{n,2},\ldots,\widetilde{Y}_{n,L}$ \eqref{GLCC:download} at each worker $n,n\in[N]$ can be computed sequentially, and the worker $n$ sends the sub-response $\widetilde{Y}_{n,\ell}$ back to the master as soon as it is completed, for any $\ell\in[L]$.
-The master can recover desired computation once it receives any $D(R+LT-1)+(G-1)R+2AL+1$ sub-responses from the $N$ workers.
-Thus our GLCC codes can efficiently leverage the computation power of the workers.
-In this paper, we consider the case where a non-straggling worker is available to generate all the sub-responses and a straggler is not able to provide any computation results. \end{Remark}
+\begin{Remark} While GLCC codes treat stragglers as erasures and discard the computations done by the straggler workers, they can also exploit partial computation results at straggler workers to further accelerate the computation.
+Specifically, in our GLCC codes, the $L$ sub-responses $\widetilde{Y}_{n,1},\widetilde{Y}_{n,2},\ldots,\widetilde{Y}_{n,L}$ \eqref{GLCC:download} at each worker $n,n\in[N]$ can be computed sequentially, and the worker $n$ sends the sub-response $\widetilde{Y}_{n,\ell}$ back to the master as soon as it is completed for any $\ell\in[L]$.
+The master can recover the polynomial $h(x)$ \eqref{GLCC:answer fun} and then complete desired computation once it receives any $D(R+LT-1)+(G-1)R+2AL+1$ sub-responses from the $N$ workers.
+For the example in Section \ref{Example:GLCC}, it is sufficient to just wait for any $13$ out of $20$ sub-responses, as highlighted in red in Table \ref{tab:GLCC}.
+However, how to design coding schemes which can efficiently exploit the partial computation results done by slower straggler workers is another interesting topic worthy of specialized research \cite{ozfatura2021coded,das2022coded,kianidehkordi2020hierarchical}.
+In this paper, we only consider the case where a non-straggling worker is available to generate all the sub-responses, and a straggler is not able to provide any computation results. \end{Remark}